BWibo/3dcitydb-mkdocs/docs/citydb-tool/index.md

 ## Key Features and Commands

-The CityDB Tool supports a variety of operations to streamline database workflows.
+The citydb-tool supports a variety of operations to streamline database workflows.
 The following commands are available:

 - **`help`**
   Displays help information about a specified command, providing guidance on its usage and options.